 Chemical peels remove the outer layers of skin to reveal the fresher, more vibrant skin beneath.
 Skin flaws like acne scars, wrinkles, and uneven skin tone can be enhanced with chemical peels.
 Different chemicals affect the depth of your peel and the sort of skin condition that will be treated.

-Chemical peels – what are they?
+Chemical peels – What are they?

 Face, hands, and neck can benefit from chemical peels as aesthetic treatments.
 To enhance the look and feel of the skin, these products are applied to it.
 Exfoliation and subsequent skin shedding occur due to chemical solutions spraying on the treated region.
 The new skin is frequently smoother, less wrinkled, and more damaged when this happens.